rtlabs-com/p-net/doc/using_codesys.rst

 "CODESYS 64 3.5.15.30.exe".
 Install it on a Windows machine by double clicking the icon.

-Also download "Codesys Control for Raspberry Pi".
+Also download "CODESYS Control for Raspberry Pi SL".
 Install it by double-clicking the ``.package`` file.

 Restart the program after the installation.